Steal the Spotlight with Drone Photography

 • ISO: Turn this down as low as possible, typically 100 or 200

 • Aperture: The last thing we set is the aperture to create proper exposure.
-This number will vary on your circumstance.
-Expose for your subject.
+This number will vary depending on your circumstances.
+Small aperture is typically best for architecture and landscape photography–but it can also make the picture darker.
+Experiment with small to medium aperture and see what looks best before capturing your final footage

-While flying your drone, the rule of thumb is to fly slowly.
-Use steady and deliberate sweeping movements.
+While flying your drone, the best practice is to fly slowly.
+Use steady, deliberate, and sweeping movements.
 To help execute this, many drones allow you to change the sensitivity of the controls, causing the drone to react slowly to your input.
-Turn the sensitivity way down and this will help.
+Turn the sensitivity way down and watch your drone create footage like a filmmaking pro.

-Fly high, fly low, and beside your subject.
-Capture all angles of the self storage for your website.
+Fly high, fly low, and fly beside your facility.
+Capture every angle for your website, with what the customer will see in mind.
 If your drone offers any special automated controls, such as waypoints or points of interest, take advantage of those.
 They will help steady your camera and create a professional finish.

 Here is a quick checklist for your Self Storage Flight.